s-sandoval/s-sandoval.github.io/_pages/about.md

 My research focuses on social theory, historical sociology and the philosophy of social sciences.
 Theoretically, I study how the social sciences theorize and constitute their empirical objects, analyzing specifically the many ways how the social sciences intervene in the world they try to study.
 Empirically, I  focus on the importance of the historical in the analysis of the social sciences by using case-studies of past events in order to test theories, hypothesis and illuminate current phenomena.
 Methodologically, I use qualitative techniques, mixing case studies with content analysis and in-depth interviews.

 I currently work as a research assitant for the Fondecyt N°11240326: ["Space and Time in Social Theory: Towards a Sistematization and Integration of Both Concepts"](https://www.tes-project.org/).
+I also coordinate the [Social Theory Today Nucleus](https://teoriasocialhoy.uchile.cl/) of the Department of Sociology of the University of Chile, along with professors Dr. Darío Montero and Dr. Felipe Torres.

 I was born in São Paulo, Brazil through a Chilean family.
 Currently, I live in Santiago de Chile (my _real_ hometown!).